BUIDLwithCartesi/cartesi-vscode-extension/README.md

 # 🚀 Getting Started

-1, Install a cartesi dapp
+1, Install a cartesi extention

 2, open the VS code sidebar

 3, Write & test Smart contract with syntax Highlighting and debugging tools.

-4, Deploy Dapp to a testnet/mainet in one click !
+4, Compile, Build and Deploy Dapp to a testnet/mainet in one click !

 ## 🛠 Prerequisites

-Before installing and using the Cartesi VS Code Extension, ensure your system meets the following requirements:
+Before installing and using the Cartesi visual stideo Code Extension, ensure your system meets the following requirements:

 ## ✅ System Requirements